-The building itself was a two story chalet designed to resemble a hunting Pavillon of the same name located in Bois de Boulogne, France.
-It was surrounded by large green spaces and parks and it was particularly popular during the summer months when dinner was served on a large terrace in the garden and rotondas.
+The building itself was a two story chalet designed to resemble a French hunting pavillon of the same name.
+It was surrounded by large green spaces and parks with enchanting terraces and rotondas.
+It was particularly popular during the summer months for the upper classes to escape the city in good style.

-The food was of the very best quality at the cabaret Armenonville, just as everything else.
-Promotional posters announced the finest french cuisine, parking for automobiles and carriages, beautiful terraces, gardens and the finest entertainment.
+The food was of the very best quality at the cabaret Armenonville, just as everything else the cabaret had to offer.
+Promotional posters announced the finest french cuisine, imported wines, parking for automobiles and carriages, beautiful terraces, gardens and the finest entertainment.

-Inside the house, the ground level was organized around a large dance floor and a stage surrounded tables, boxes and balconies.
-Tango was becoming fashionable in those years and the luxurious cabaret was inaugurated in 1911 by Vicente Greco and his orquesta típica.
+This most highly fashionable venue was inaugurated by Vicente Greco and his orquesta típica in 1911.
 Other tango musicians who performed at the Armenonville in the early years include Roberto Firpo, Eduardo Arolas and Augustin Bardi.

-The legendary cabaret was also an important step in the career of Carlos Gardel who was hired to perform with José Razanno in 1913 for 70 pesos per night, a sum for which Gardel said he wouldn’t mind washing the dishes as well.
-This is where the duo was first noticed by Pablo Podestá, a regular who led them to make their debut at the theater and travel to Montevideo where Gardel first discovered “Mi noche triste”.
+The Armenonville also played an important role in advancing the career of Carlos Gardel.
+In 1913, Gardel was hired to perform at the Armenonville with José Razanno for 70 pesos per night, a sum for which Gardel admitted he would have been grateful to wash the dishes as well.
+There the duo attracted the attention of Pablo Podestá, a regular who led them to travel to Montevideo where Gardel discovered his first tango, “Mi noche triste”.

-When El Armenonville was demolished around 1925, the owners Carlos Bonifacio Lanzavecchia and Manuel Loreiro took their business to a new location and the Armenonville became Les Ambassadeurs.
+When the Armenonville was demolished in 1925, the owners Carlos Bonifacio Lanzavecchia and Manuel Loreiro took their business to a new location.
+The cabaret Armenonville became Les Ambassadeurs.

-There is a tango by Juan Maglio entitled “Armenonville” (1912).
+There is a 1912 tango by Juan Maglio entitled “Armenonville”.

 Tango: Cien anos de historia (Vol. II).
 Buenos Aires: Editorial Perfil, 1992.
 Print.